SESL logo light

 monitor = Monitor(theme="colour")

-# Run the engine
+# Run the inference engine

 forward_chain(rules, facts, monitor=monitor)

-# Print the result section
+# Print out the results

 print("Scenario:", scenario_name)